pgbackrest/pgbackrest/doc/BLOG.md

 ```

 The block incremental backup feature is best demonstrated with a larger dataset.
 In particular, we would prefer to have at least one
-file that is near the maximum segment size of 1GB.
+table that is near the maximum segment size of 1GB.
 This can be accomplished by creating data with `pgbench`:
 ```
 $ /usr/lib/postgresql/12/bin/pgbench -i -s 65
 ```

+PostgreSQL splits tables into segment files of 1GB each, so the one large table that `pgbench` created above will be contained in a single segment file.
+The format PostgreSQL uses to store tables on disk will be important in the examples below.

 ## File Bundling